tranac/flying_bastion/GameDesignDoc.md

 #### Member Methods

-`Dragon(int y, int vx, QPixMap* pic)` Default constructor.
-Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the same speed as the screen.
+`Dragon(int y, int vx, int vy, QPixMap* pic)` Default constructor.
+Initial `x_` is always the right edge of the screen. `vy_` is a set value. `vx_` moves at the same speed as the screen.

 `move()` Changes the item position.

 **Note:** I may (potentially) get rid of `Wind` and instead add a fireball element to the dragon that moves at the same speed as `Arrow` but also kills you right away, but I'm not sure.
 I probably will not, though.

+### Item Four: `Shield Bubble`
+Inherits from `Item`.
+Bonus item in the game.
+Appears sporadically and moves in a straight line across the screen at a faster speed than the level speed.
+A shield gives the user an extra life.

+Data members are inherited from `Item`.

+**No image for shield bubble yet.**

+#### Member Methods

+`Shield(int y, int vx, QPixMap* pic)` Default constructor.
+Initial `x_` is always the right edge of the screen. `vy_` is 0. `vx_` moves at the level speed.

+`move()` Changes the item position.

 ### Item Five: `Gem`
 Inherits from `Item`.
 Bonus item in the game.
 Appears sporadically and moves in straight line at a faster speed than the level speed.
+Gives the user bonus points.

 ![Will be made better later.](images/gem.png "Gem")